ianthomas8/ianthomas8/README.md

 ## Hi!
 My name is Ian Thomas!

-Current Applied Mathematics undergraduate student at Towson University, Class of 2026.
+Current Applied Mathematics Undergraduate Student at Towson University, Class of 2026.

 Interested in and Passionate about Data Analytics, Data Science, and Programming.